 - Gas and oil

-You can deduct the actual expenses incurred, once again subject to the business usage limitation.
+- Actual Mileage Deduction – With this deduction, you can deduct the actual expenses incurred, once again subject to the business usage limitation.
 The actual expenses you can deduct include:

 - Lease payments